Sweetheart!: Plot

 Few years ago, Vasu and Manu meet at a concert by Yuvan Shankar Raja, quickly developing a friendship that blossomed into a romantic relationship, including intimate encounters.
 Vasu, having lost his mother to remarriage when he was just a toddler, finds himself unprepared for the commitments of marriage and relationships.
 When Manu raises the topic of marriage, Vasu draws a parallel between her behavior and that of his mother, leading him to believe that all women will eventually abandon their relationships.
 Consequently, he decides to end their partnership.
 Manu makes numerous attempts to meet with Vasu and persuade him to rethink his decision, but he avoids her entirely.
 A year later, they unexpectedly encounter each other at a wedding, where Manu is accompanied by her fiancé.
 Observing her happiness, Vasu assumes she has moved on and confronts her.
 In response, she angrily asserts that he will never comprehend love and commitment, declaring their relationship definitively over.

-Manu is confined to her home after her family discovers her in a compromising situation with Vasu, on Manu's birthday.
-In reality, Vasu had entered her home to discuss her decision to marry someone else, but her family mistakenly believes she was engaged in sexual activity with him.
+Manu is confined to her home after her family discovers her with Vasu, on Manu's birthday.
+In reality, Vasu had entered her home to discuss her decision to marry someone else.
 Additionally, Manu's niece, Deepu catches Manu speaking on the phone with Vasu.
-Manu soon recognizes that she is exhibiting symptoms of pregnancy and reaches out to Vasu, despite their breakup.
+Manu soon recognises that she is exhibiting symptoms of pregnancy and reaches out to Vasu, despite their breakup.
 After Vasu acquires a pregnancy test kit for her, the results come back positive.
 Vasu suggests the possibility of an abortion; however, Manu does not wish to terminate the pregnancy, but she does not communicate this to Vasu, nor does he inquire about her feelings.
 Seeking guidance, Vasu turns to his sister, Dr. Geetha, for assistance.
 Since Manu is unable to leave her home, Dr. Geetha instructs Vasu to obtain a urine sample from her.
 Manu manages to use another person's phone to inform Vasu about the sample.